District-scale Gold Exploration in Yukon

 - Positive results from metallurgical work with over 97 percent gold recovery.

-- This newly defined 450-meter strike length of high-grade gold-rich porphyry mineralization that is open in all directions and at depth.
+- This newly defined 450-meter strike length of high-grade gold-rich porphyry mineralization is open in all directions and at depth.

 - The property has excellent infrastructure with a government-maintained road going right through the entire property and roads to all deposits and targets.